khmelnitskiianton/Language/README.md

 *Description of current functional*:

 1. Language has pseudo double numbers, that has fixed point(In assembler: 3.14 &#8801; 314 with inaccuracy .00).
-It changes in settings in `Lib/MyLangConfig/` constants INACCURACY.
+It changes in settings in `Lib/MyLangConfig/` constants INACCURACY in `.h` and `.s` files.
-2. Now language has no unary operations.
+2. Now language has unary minus and plus operations(-(x+y)).
 3. Language has logic operations and if_else/while.
 4. Language initializes all variables with 0.
 It understand unassigned variables.